Brotega/Projects/W1ll 0verfl0w/README.md

 - Enemy AI behavior: Implemented enemy behavior that makes the enemy target and go toward an available player UI slot.
 If successful, the enemy infects that slot, affecting the player status, whether it be damaging their health, slowing their movement speed, activating reverse player controls, or decreasing jump speed.

+## Other
+Our game and team got featured in the USCGames news!
+Check it out here: https://games.usc.edu/news/newbies-vets-game-jam-winners/